Rational

 Indicates whether this rational represents a finite value.

-A finite value occurs when the denominator is not 0
+A finite value occurs when the denominator is not 0; in other words

 isInfinite